leriley/Final-Project-Digital-System-2024/settings.md

 ### Recommendations
 I almost always work on a **3000 x 3000** canvas.
 You can always crop and shrink an image, but increasing the size is not always as easy.
 Make sure your image is a sufficient size for what your needs will be.
 I always use **300 DPI or PPI**.
-I usually work on a **transparent white background**, but this can always be changed later on.
+I usually work on a **transparent white background**.